About Your Credit Score

 To get a credit score, borrowers must have an active credit account with a payment history of six months.
 This history ensures that there is enough information in your credit to assign an accurate score.
 Some borrowers don't have a long enough credit history to get a credit score.
 They should build up a credit history before they apply for a loan.

-Tenby J. Dahman can answer questions about credit reports and many others.
+At Tenby J. Dahman, we answer questions about Credit reports every day.
 Give us a call at (303) 862-7760.